How to balance blogging with 9-to-5 job

 When you run a side hustle, it’s hard to escape having most of your weekends dedicated to the side job.

 Many side bloggers take advantage of their free weekends to catch up on their blogging-related tasks.
-This is a realistic way to keep your blog moving forward when the week is busy.
+This is a realistic way to keep your blog moving forward when the week is too busy.

 Plus, you don’t have to spend all weekend working on your side hustle.
 A few hours in the morning can be more than enough to catch up on your tasks!